Critical Needs Hiring

 - If you participated in ESIP, you would need to review you ESIP contract to ensure you are eligible to return in a critical-needs capacity and if any other restrictions apply.

 - You will be notified and invited to apply to position(s) for which you are certified and have been identified as “hard-to-fill.”
-Principals will interview you, and if you are offered and accept a position, you will receive an email from Human Resources with time-sensitive actions steps you must complete with Nevada PERS and the WCSD Human Resources Department.
+Principals will interview you, and if you are offered and accept a position, you will receive an email from Talent & Professional Growth Systems with time-sensitive actions steps you must complete with Nevada PERS and the WCSD TPGS Department.

-- You will then be contacted by a HR Technician to schedule your onboarding and orientation.
+- You will then be contacted by a TPGS Technician to schedule your onboarding and orientation.

 1. Complete or update your classified/ESP employment application online

 2. Apply to the assignment(s) you are interested in.
 You do not need to have experience or training in these areas; we will train you.